Disentanglement of Topological and Dynamical Fields in 3d Higher-Spin Theory within Shifted Homotopy Approach: Introduction

 Full nonlinear higher-spin (HS) field theory in three dimensions is known at the level of classical equations of motion which can be obtained from the generating system of \cite{Prokushkin:1998bq} (see also \cite{Vasiliev:1992ix,Vasiliev:1995dn}).
 HS vertices derived from the generating system can be written in the form

-where the roles of the one-form $\omega$ and zero-form $C$ are specified below ($\dr_x:=dx^n\frac{\partial}{\partial x^n}$ is space-time de Rham derivative).
+where the roles of the one-form $\omega$ and zero-form $C$ are specified below ($\dr:=dx^n\frac{\partial}{\partial x^n}$ is space-time de Rham derivative).

 It is well known that $3d$ massless HS gauge fields do not propagate.
 However, in the sector of zero-forms $C$, the theory contains propagating {\it dynamical} matter fields.
 These make the theory non-trivial even locally.
 In addition, the zero-forms $C$ contain {\it topological} fields that do not propagate in the usual sense.
-These fields belong to the finite-dimensional modules over the isometry algebra.
+These fields belong to the finite-dimensional modules over the isometry algera of $AdS_3$ which is a maximally symmetric solution of the $3d$ HS theory.
 Topological fields do appear on the r.h.s. of \eqref{1form} and \eqref{0form} and the two types of fields may source each other.

 For the analysis of the theory, it is desirable to disentangle the equations for dynamical and topological fields.
 This problem was originally raised in \cite{Vasiliev:1992ix} where it has been solved in the first order of perturbation theory via particular field redefinition (this problem was also discussed in \cite{Kessel:2015kna}).
-In this paper we analyse the same problem in a more general setup appropriate for studying higher-order corrections in \eqref{1form}, \eqref{0form}.
+In this paper we analyze the same problem in a more general setup appropriate for studying higher-order corrections in \eqref{1form}, \eqref{0form}.
 From this perspective, we are not interested in a particular field redefinition that solves the problem in the first order, but examine a family of them resulting from the so-called {\it shifted homotopy approach} \cite{Gelfond:2018vmi, Didenko:2018fgx}.

 Solving the equations of generating system \cite{Prokushkin:1998bq} one systematically faces equations

 on differential forms $f$ in certain auxiliary variables $z^\alpha$.
 These equations can be solved with the help of the homotopy trick.
 One of the advantages of the shifted homotopy approach of \cite{Didenko:2018fgx} is that, at least in the lowest orders of perturbation theory, it allows one to obtain local vertices with no additional field redefinitions.